hllau/html_node/README.rst

         @placeholder
         def content(self):
-            return u'HTMLNode is a flexible and easy-to-use HTML generator!'
+            return u'HtmlNode is a flexible and easy-to-use HTML generator!'

     template = MyViewTemplate()